peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * `EDecimal Add​(EDecimal otherValue,
    EContext ctx)`<br>
  Finds the sum of this object and another object.
+* `int compareTo​(int intOther)`<br>
+ Not documented yet.
 * `int compareTo​(EDecimal other)`<br>
  Compares the mathematical values of this object and another object, accepting NaN values.
 * `int CompareToBinary​(EFloat other)`<br>
- Compares an arbitrary-precision binary float with this instance.
+ Compares an arbitrary-precision binary floating-point number with this instance.
 * `EDecimal CompareToSignal​(EDecimal other,
                EContext ctx)`<br>
  Compares the mathematical values of this object and another object, treating